istio/istio/pkg/config/analysis/README.md

 If your analyzer requires to display the exact error line number, but the path template is not available, you should add the template in [galley/pkg/config/analysis/analyzers/util/find_errorline_utils.go](https://github.com/istio/istio/blob/master/pkg/config/analysis/analyzers/util/find_errorline_utils.go)

-e.g for the GatewayAnalyzer used as an example above, you would add something like this to `find_errorline_utils.go`:
+e.g. for the GatewayAnalyzer used as an example above, you would add something like this to `find_errorline_utils.go`:

 ```go
     // Path for VirtualService gateway.